zx80/flask-simple-auth/README.md

-obviously, which provides many options, but I do not want to force their per-route model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes.
+obviously, which provides many options, but I do not want to force their per-route model and explicit classes but rather rely on mandatory request hooks and have everything managed from the configuration file to easily switch between schemes, without impact on the application code.

 Note that this is intended for a REST API implementation serving a remote application.
-It does not make much sense to "login" and "logout" to/from a REST API because the point of the API is to serve and collect data to all who deserve it, i.e. are authorized, unlike a web application which is served while the client is on the page and should disappear when disconnected as the web browser page is wiped out.
+It does not make much sense to "login" and "logout" to/from a REST API because the point of the API is to serve and collect data to all who deserve it, i.e. are authorized, unlike a web application which is served while the client is on the page which maintains a session and should disappear when disconnected as the web browser page is wiped out.
 However, there is still a "login" concept which is only dedicated at obtaining an auth token, that the application client needs to update from time to time.

 Note that web-oriented flask authentication modules are not really relevant in the REST API context, where the server does not care about